(This is not a comprehensive description of the Urban School's Math 2 course -- it is a quick overview, with an emphasis on how we handle proof.)

 We start with much work on the inscribed angle theorem and the Pythagorean theorem, plus some algebra and an intro to computer programming.
 In the second quarter of the course, we introduce congruent triangles.
 A foundational activity is "Non-Congruent Triangles", from Geometry Labs.
 (However we use patty paper to copy angles, not compass and straightedge.
 The latter is too complicated and not worth the time it takes to teach it.)
 We follow that up by having students do the usual very basic proofs using those postulates, without requiring any particular format.

-Around the same time, we introduce interactive geometry software (we use Cabri).
+Around the same time, we introduce interactive geometry software (we have used Cabri, but the same can be accomplished with Geometer's Sketchpad or GeoGebra.)
 One early lesson in that environment asks students to create triangles using SSS, SAS, and so on.
 This is a complement to the "non-congruent triangles" lesson and it helps to develop the students' understanding of the congruence postulates, to get to the bottom of why AAA and SSA do not guarantee congruency, and to discover the triangle inequality.
-Here is a screen shot of the "given" sides and angles the students copy to construct their triangles.
-The lengths and angles can of course be manipulated dynamically in the Cabri file.
-(For their constructions, students copy the lengths with the "compass" tool, and the angles by using parallel lines.)
+Here is a screen shot of the GeoGebra version of this activity.
+The lengths and angles can of course be manipulated dynamically.

-If you create a GSP sketch of this,
+If you create a GSP sketch or Cabri figure of this,

 please send it to me and I'll post it here.